 The Langbord 1933 Double Eagle Hoard

 The government asserted that Switt had obtained the coins illegally.
-The claimed he did so with the help of a cashier at the Philadelphia Mint.
-The Langbords countered that Switt went to the mint each year.
-This was to exchange previous-date coins for new ones.
-They maintain that the ten coins found in one of Switt's safe deposit boxes in 2003 were purchased by him.
-This was before Franklin Roosevelt's Executive Order 6102.
-This order forced citizens to give up their gold.
+They claimed he did so with the help of a cashier at the Philadelphia Mint.
+The Langbords countered that Switt always purchased the new coins from the Mint for his business each year.
+They said he purchased the ten double eagles at the Mint cashier's window as normal in March 1933.
+This was before Franklin Roosevelt's Executive Order 6102 removing gold coins from circulation.

 The Langbords lost their lawsuit against the government in 2011 and appealed.
 The three-judge appeals panel ruled in favor of the Langbords.
-But, the government appealed the verdict.
+Then the government appealed that verdict.
 The full court reversed the previous ruling, siding with the government.
 The Langbords appealed to the U.S. Supreme Court, who declined to hear the case.

 The Timeless Beauty of the Saint-Gaudens Double Eagle Continues

 American Gold Eagle Coin

-In 1986 The US Mint started to produce Gold Coins again and need inspiration.
-They could find no more fitting design for America's official gold bullion coin.
-They chose the Saint-Gaudens double eagle.
+In 1986 The US Mint started to produce gold coins again and needed inspiration.
+They could find no more fitting design for America's official gold bullion coin than the Saint-Gaudens double eagle.
 Since 1986, the American Gold Eagle has been available in BU and Proof versions.
 The coins are available in sizes ranging from 1 troy ounce to 1/10th troy ounce.

 A published writer, Steven's coverage of precious metals goes beyond the daily news to explain how ancillary factors affect the market.